riteshghorse/progress-tracker/README.md

+# progress-tracker

-# progress-tracker A nice web app that lets you track your progress by adding cards to your lists such as To Do, In Progress, Done.
-Build with Angular JS
+A nice web app that lets you track your progress by adding cards to your lists such as To Do, In Progress, Done.
+Build with Angular JS with backend as Django.